C# Threading Interview Questions & Answers

 What is a deadlock?

-• When two threads call Thread.join() on each other.
+Java API, thread deadlock can occur in following conditions: - When two threads call Thread.join() on each other.

-• When two threads use nested synchronized blocks to lock two objects and the blocks lock the same objects in different order.
+- When two threads use nested synchronized blocks to lock two objects and the blocks lock the same objects in different order.

 What is Starvation? and What is a Livelock?

-Starvation and livelock are much less common a problem than deadlock, but are still problems that every designer of concurrent software is likely to encounter.
+Starvation and livelock are much less common a problem than

-• When all the threads in a program execute Object.wait(0) on an object with zero parameter.
+Livelock occurs when all threads are blocked, or are otherwise unable to proceed due to unavailability of required resources, and the non-existence of any unblocked thread to make those resources available.
+In terms of Java API, thread livelock can occur in following conditions:- When all the threads in a program execute Object.wait(0) on an object with zero parameter.
 The program is live-locked and cannot proceed until one or more threads call Object.notify() or Object.notifyAll() on the relevant objects.
 Because all the threads are blocked, neither call can be made.

-• When all the threads in a program are stuck in infinite loops.
+- When all the threads in a program are stuck in infinite loops.

 Starvation